Alastair Bruce of Crionaich: Armed forces

 Commissioned in the British Army, in 1979, Bruce was promoted, the following year, to lieutenant in the 2nd Battalion of the Scots Guards.
 He served as a regular officer for four years, seeing active service in the Falklands War of 1982.
 The following year, he erected a cairn at Sallachy in Sutherland, in memory of his orderly in the Falklands, Guardsman James Reynolds, from the village of Bridge of Weir in Renfrewshire, who was killed in action while rescuing a wounded comrade, who survived.
 Reynolds died at the age of 19 at Tumbledown Mountain, then being the only soldier to be awarded the Distinguished Conduct Medal posthumously.
 At the time, Lieutenant Bruce said: "On returning to Britain after the Falklands, I decided I wanted to do something in honour of Jim Reynolds.
 He was such a brave young man who was well-liked by everyone".

 An Assistant Vice-President with Merrill Lynch from 1983 to 1989, Bruce remained a military reservist.
 In 2004, he took command of the reserve unit, Media Operations Group, co-ordinating media representation of military activity.
 In the same year, he was mobilised on active operations in Iraq, serving in Operation TELIC.
 He was promoted Colonel in the Territorial Army, and became the equerry to Prince Edward.
 He accompanied HRH the Earl of Wessex to events such as the Wedding of Albert II, Prince of Monaco, and Charlene Wittstock.
 After serving as Director of Ceremonies of the Order of St John, in 2008, Bruce was appointed a Knight of St John (OStJ (1991); CStJ (1997)), and in 2010, became an Officer of the Order of the British Empire in the Queen's Birthday Honours for "services to the Territorial Army".
 He was Deputy Commander of 3rd Division and Colonel of the London Scottish Regiment.

 In 2019, Bruce succeeded Major General Michael Riddell-Webster as Governor of Edinburgh Castle and was promoted to the rank of major general.
+He served in the post until September 2024.

-In 2020, Bruce was appointed Honorary Colonel of 5 Military Intelligence Battalion; and in 2021, as Honorary Colonel of Tayforth Universities Officers' Training Corps.
+In 2020, Bruce was appointed Honorary Colonel of 5 Military Intelligence Battalion; and from December 2021 to August 2026 he was Honorary Colonel of Tayforth Universities Officers' Training Corps.
 He was further appointed Honorary Colonel of the 6th Battalion The Royal Regiment of Scotland Army Reserve from 1 December 2023.

+Bruce was appointed a Deputy Lieutenant for Greater London on 9 October 2012, and a Deputy Lieutenant of Hampshire in March 2026.

 Bruce was appointed a Companion of the Order of the Bath (CB) in the 2025 New Year Honours.